mikependon/RepoDB.NET/pages/interfaces/IStatementBuilder.md

 ## IStatementBuilder

-This is an interface that is used to mark a class to be a statement builder object.
+This interface is used to mark a class to be a statement builder object.
+I provides necessary methods for your to be able to override the way how the SQL statements are being constructed.

 #### Methods